 Panko Crusted Broccoli Tips

 - To store, place broccoli in a plastic bag, removing as much of the air from the bag as possible.
 Then place in the refrigerator where it will keep for 10 days.
-Do not wash broccoli before storing because exposure to water encourages spoilage.
-Partial heads of broccoli should be placed in a well-sealed container or plastic bag and refrigerated.
+Do not wash broccoli before storing it because exposure to water encourages spoilage.
+Place broccoli in a plastic bag and refrigerate.

-- Rinse broccoli under cold running water be cooking.
+- Rinse broccoli under cold running water before cooking.

 - Cut florets into quarters for quick and even cooking.

-- Test for doneness with a fork, if it pierces easily the Panko Crusted Broccoli is done.
+- Pierce the broccoli with a fork to check doneness.
 If the fork doesn’t pieces the broccoli easily, allow them to cook another 5 minutes before testing again.